 After his graduation in social geography, just in between the big bang and the collapse of the Roman empire, Ton worked on a science program for children and on urban planning in Amsterdam.
 He found out that his happiest moments were those were the interaction was not with the keyboard but with people.
 This made him decide to make a living out of guiding.
 Initially related to urban planning and architecture, later on the scope became much wider: art, history, society.
 As a social geographer Ton always looks for the reasons behind present day reality: why was a town founded?
 Why did it grow, or not?
 Why such an enormous church or city hall in a small town?
 Ton's philosophy about life is rather simple.
 He believes the sense of being is Sharing LKW: Love, Knowledge, Wine.

 Get ready for something special.
 We’re travelling to Utrecht with no passport, no plane ticket and no luggage.
-And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.
+And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing content creator.

-The tour will last about 45 mins and will be live-streamed by your guide directly from Utrecht.
+The tour will last about 45 mins and will be live-streamed by your content creator directly from Utrecht.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!

 Reserve your spot by selecting a time to book.
 Once done, you’ll be able to see your reservations on your Trips page and we’ll send you an email confirmation with a link to join the tour.